Barnonewdm/RTA-Net/README.md

 python train.py
 ```
 For training your dataset, you need to modify the data directory in the trian.py.
 For our task, we save the infant brian images into the ../data/MAPS_DATASET/Train_Set.
 After this step, you have obtained your Reg-Net, which is supposed to generate smooth deformation fields.
-Then, you can execute the demo.sh to perform 'auto-context' manner to boost the registration performance.
+Then, you can execute the demo.sh to perform an 'auto-context' manner to boost the registration performance.

 ## Test
 ```bash